Listed below are some of the solutions we favor for resolving CO conundra, and the results of our efforts to date to achieve them.

 NHTSA , the National Highway Traffic Safety Administration,

-1. should require all motor vehicles to be fitted with CO detectors.
+require all motor vehicles to be fitted with CO detectors.
 These should give audio-visual warnings to drivers at low levels of exposure and automatically shut off the engine at high levels (but of course only when the vehicle is not moving).

 We submitted a petition requesting this in 2001, which NHTSA rejected in 2006, claiming that if people wanted to know the CO level in their vehicles, they could purchase home CO detectors to keep in them.